Pet Pooches, Modernism & ZingyCredit: www

 This is not the article to talk about the negative changes of modernism; the cost-of-living issues, the kaleidoscopic absurdities of an overabundance of laws, regulations and ordinances, the widening gap between rich and poor, price gauging, mandatory spending and all the rest.
 Modern times are challenging for just about all of us.
 What is seldom considered, however, is the widening gap between city and country life.
 Neighborhoods in the city are slowly changing and, in fact, neighborhoods as we old timers remember them have gone the way of dirt roads and 30- cents-a-gallon gasoline.
 Today there are housing areas where lots of big homes are built on what are called “postage stamp lots.”
 Dogs simply have no place to run.
 There are gated and other select communities where home owners are dictated to by something called a home owners association and/or board of directors.
 These dictates can be about pet ownership, what your front yard needs to look like to what color your front door is.
 The face of American home life is growing grimmer every year.
 Indeed, as a quick aside, I just saw in a recent news story that a young teenage girl proudly built her own tree house, in her own yard and it wasn’t at all a bad job.
 Nevertheless, neighbors snubbed it and demanded, by law, to have her tear it down.
 What does that say about the times?
 But, in any case, because of affordability a large count of people are choosing to live in condos or apartments.
 The rules in these places can be more restrictive than the fabricated communities of “homes” already mentioned.
 There are, in fact, few things more common than the “no pets” clause in rental agreements.

-The groups, corporations and individuals who own these restrictive living areas are invisible contributors to the millions upon millions of dogs
+The groups, corporations and individuals who own these restrictive living areas are invisible contributors to the millions upon millions of dogs and cats that have been murdered over the years… unnecessarily.

 Well, as in all things, every side has its story.
 Lots of modernism just isn’t conducive anymore to a dog’s worldview.
 That is, there is, in most places, constant traffic, freeways and snotty neighbors who don’t want your pooch sniffing around their lawns.
 Dogs, however, need exercising and to do a little romping and playing.
 While cats can be content with their litter boxes, the great outdoors serve as the canine’s latrine.
 This means in most city life, dogs just can’t run free.
 Those days are all but gone and are never to return.